sei-aschlackman/crucible-dev/README.md

-# crucible-dev
+# crucible-devevelopment

 Development Environment for Crucible

 # Getting Started

-`crucible-dev` is a [Development-Containers](https://containers.dev/)-based solution that uses .NET Aspire to orchestrate the various components of Crucible, along with supporting resources like an identity provider (Keycloak), a Postgres database server, and PGAdmin.
+`crucible-development` is a [Development-Containers](https://containers.dev/)-based solution that uses .NET Aspire to orchestrate the various components of Crucible, along with supporting resources like an identity provider (Keycloak), a Postgres database server, and PGAdmin.

 ## Setting up Docker